 Because biomass is generally a bulky, low-value commodity that is difficult and costly to transport, the on-site use of the biomass for power generation is economically preferable to transporting it to a centralized facility.
-However, centralized facilities will play a role in large-scale biopower projects that require the importation of feedstocks (such as municipal solid waste) from multiple sources.
+However, centralized facilities will play a role in large-scale biopower projects that require the importation of feedstocks from multiple sources.